-Emotions can run high on all sides.
-Especially in California.
-(We love you California - you are our home.)
 Sometimes more than dots on a map are necessary to tell a story.

 Step Seven: Address and repeat

 Sometimes the truth hurts, but to do nothing is intolerable.
 Armed with a quantified and objective baseline, we can strategize and measure improvement.
 According to Jenna, the report will be used to show the improvement or non-improvement year over year.
-San Francisco’s SOMA West District has taken the same approach and has seen a 58% reduction in needles logged and a 62% reduction in graffiti.
+San Francisco’s SOMA West District has taken the same approach and has seen a 58% reduction in needles and a 62% reduction in graffiti.

-Not only will the audit help Jenna secure funding and direct her limited resources to the locations in greatest need of assistance with litter, needles, and ecological hazards, but it also connects her to the human condition a dot on the map could represent - a person in need.
+Not only will the audit help Jenna secure funding and direct her limited resources to the locations in greatest need of help with litter, needles, and ecological hazards, but it also connects her to the human condition a dot on the map could represent - a person in need.

 Finally: What’s the solution?

 Sometimes our audits yield straightforward fixes, such as where to place a cigarette disposal or how to reduce the litter footprint at large events.

 In the case of the River District audit, the solutions have to come from within the community and with the informed consent of its inhabitants.
 Our role is to empower these people with the unbiased information they need to make the decisions that serve the best interests of their community.

 Stop and be grateful that not every street corner is overflowing with trash.
 That is what would happen without the hard work of our sanitation workers, civil servants, and community leaders, like Jenna Abbott.